junxit/us-congress-bills-110/bill.md

 ## Preamble

-- Whereas Marjory Stoneman Douglas was born on April 7, 1890, in Minneapolis, Minnesota, as the daughter of Frank Stoneman and the first publisher of The Miami Herald;
+- Whereas Marjory Stoneman Douglas was born on April 7, 1890, in Minneapolis, Minnesota, the daughter of Frank Stoneman, the first publisher of the Miami Herald;
 - Whereas Marjory Stoneman Douglas graduated from Wellesley College in 1912 where she was a member of the literary group Scribblers, editor-in-chief of the yearbook, and served on the executive board of the Equal Suffrage League;
 - Whereas Marjory Stoneman Douglas served in the Red Cross in Europe during World War I;
 - Whereas Marjory Stoneman Douglas moved to Miami in 1915 and became a reporter and writer at The Miami Herald where she wrote about progressive issues such as the fight for women’s rights, racial justice, and environmental conservation;